Imtiyaj5791/DevOps-Journey/Week-Challeneg/Day03.md

 ### What is Prometheus, How does Grafana get data and have you create any dashboard in Grafana.

-Prometheus is a monitoring tool that collects and stores metrics such as CPU, memory, disk and application metrics.
-Grafana gets the metrics from Prometheus and visualizes them using dashboards and graphs.
-To create a Grafana dashboard, I first configure Prometheus as a data source, then create a dashboard, add panels, select the required metrics, choose the visualization, and save the dashboard.
+Prometheus is a monitoring tool that collects and stores metrics such as CPU, memory, disk, and application metrics.
+Grafana does not collect the metrics itself; it reads the metrics from Prometheus and visualizes them.

+To create a custom dashboard, I create a new dashboard in Grafana, add a panel, select Prometheus as the data source, use a PromQL query to fetch the required metric such as CPU utilization, select the required visualization, and save the dashboard.
+We can also import an existing Grafana dashboard using a JSON configuration.

 # Ansible — 2